apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 }

 ```
+As you can see in the above configuration, the paths are relative with respect to the `ProtoBuf` folder and not the root folder.
+If you add a file in the `Sources` folder, the plugin would be unable to access it as the path is computed relative to
+the `swift-protobuf-config.json` file.

-> Note: paths to your `.proto` files will have to include the relative path from the target source to the `.proto` file location.
+> Note: paths to your `.proto` files will have to include the relative path from the config file directory to the `.proto` file location.
-> Files **must** be contained within the target source directory.
+> Files **must** be contained within the same directory as the config file.

 In the above configuration, you declared two invocations to the `protoc` compiler.
 The first invocation
 is generating Swift types for the `Foo.proto` file with `internal` visibility.
 The second invocation
 is generating Swift types for the `Bar.proto` file with the `public` visibility.
 Furthermore, the second
 invocation is using the `pathToUnderscores` file naming option.
 This option can be used to solve
 problems where a single target contains two or more proto files with the same name.

-> Note: paths to your `.proto` files will have to include the relative path from the target source to the `.proto` file location.

 ### Defining the path to the protoc binary